jglasspilon/Data-Binders-Sample/README.md

 ---

-## Screenshots / GIFs
-Coming soon.

 ## Key Learnings
 - Abstracting out data binding logic vastly helps reduce code complexity and improve scalability
 - "No-Code" scalable systems allow for reduced scope of QA and vastly reduces the amount of code maintenance, as well as the chances for error

+---

+## Screenshots / GIFs
+Coming soon.